FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/maxcnx.md

 > **Note**
 >
-> On Unix systems, setting the MAXCNX value to higher than 1020 has no impact.
+> Note: On Unix systems, setting the MAXCNX value to higher than 1020 has no impact.

 [Return to Command index](../../)